HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Instead of exploring uniformly, we can use uncertainty in estimates to explore in a more intelligent way.

-The confidence interval between the lower bound and upper bound represents our uncertainty (small means confident).
+The confidence interval between the lower bound and upper bound represents our certainty (small means confident).

-UCB follows optimism in the face of uncertainty, choosing the action with the highest upper bound.
+UCB chooses optimism in the face of uncertainty, choosing the action with the highest upper bound.

 ![wk1-UCB-interval-examples.png](wk1-UCB-interval-examples.png)

 Either the highest UCB action:
 * has highest value and we bank good reward
-* we learn about the action that we know least about (UCB was highest because massive uncertainty)
+* we learn about the action that we know little about (UCB was highest because massive uncertainty)

 ![wk1-UCB-formula.png](wk1-UCB-formula.png)

 We take the initial estimated value, and add an amount for exploration, where $c$ controls the amount of exploration.

-The more times $a$ is selected, the greater the denominator, and smaller the UCB.
+The more times $a$ is selected ($N_t(a)$), the greater the denominator, and smaller the UCB.

 Conversely, if $t$ increases without $a$ being selected, the UCB increases. $ln(t)$ is unbounded, so all actions will eventually be selected, but those selected frequently or with low estimates will be selected with decreasing frequency over time.

 ![wk1-UCB-formula-examples.png](wk1-UCB-formula-examples.png)

+If the action has only been taken 100 times, then the term added will be larger than if it has been taken 5000 times.

 ![wk1-UCB-performance-vs-epsilon-greedy.png](wk1-UCB-performance-vs-epsilon-greedy.png)